datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 ``github-passwd <PASSWORD>``, with an *oauth* `token <https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token>`_ stored in the Git configuration, or interactively).

-.. admonition:: GitHub deprecates its User Password authentication
+.. importantnote:: GitHub deprecates its User Password authentication

    GitHub `decided to deprecate user-password authentication <https://developer.github.com/changes/2020-02-14-deprecating-password-auth/>`_ and will only support authentication via personal access token from November 13th 2020 onwards.
    Upcoming changes in DataLad's API will reflect this change starting with DataLad version ``0.13.6`` by removing the ``github-passwd`` argument.